zhonghan721/tp/docs/UserGuide.md

 ### </br>Update Account details

-This command allows you to update your account details, thus enabling greater security and personalisation.
+You can change your account details for more personalisation and greater security with HomeBoss by calling this command.

 <br />